Interviewed by Serenity Dieufaite

 Abigail Cloud:

 Usually, it is the coordinator and I sitting down with slips of paper that have the workshop title, genre, and preferred date on it.
-Last year, I gave those slips to the class and said here you go everybody.
+Last year, I gave those slips to the (Mid-American Review editorial) class and said here you go everybody.
 Make a schedule.
-Like and I had input and everything but I let, let everyone else puzzle it out.
+And I had input and everything but I let everyone else puzzle it out.
 And figure out what would be the best arrangement.
-And I had to make changes, of course but honestly it was kind of interesting to watch that puzzling process.
+And I had to make changes, of course, but honestly it was kind of interesting to watch that puzzling process.

 Haley Souders: